idiap/bob/src/doc/BobInstallation.rst

 ===========================

-Most of the problems concerning compilation come from not satisfying correctly the :ref:`section-dependencies` (such as `FFmpeg`_, `ImageMagick`_, etc).
+Most of the problems concerning compilation come from not satisfying correctly the :ref:`section-dependencies`.
 Start by double-checking every dependency or base OS and check everything is as expected.
 If you cannot go through, please `submit a new bug report`_ in our tracking system.
 At this time make sure to specify your OS version and the versions of the external dependencies so we can try to reproduce the failure.

 ..
 Place here references to all citations in lower case